ARTIST STATEMENT

 The work I create is intrinsically multicultural.
 As a Chinese American, I see myself as a bridge between two countries with rich and complicated histories.
 My work is rooted in my own ancestral history, our shared stories, and what connects us as a society.

-As a cultural leader, Artistic Director of J CHEN PROJECT, I am committed to fighting injustice and promoting solidarity within society.
-I am motivated to stand up for our shared humanity.
-I want to act as an agent of change - not be a victim of it.
+As a cultural leader and Artistic Director of J CHEN PROJECT, I am committed to fighting injustice and promoting solidarity within society.
+I am motivated to stand up for our shared humanity and act as an agent of change.

 Dance is a powerful medium to embrace numerous communities.
 I seek to engage with not only communities that I belong to but those outside of my current landscape.
-My deepest inspirations are the connections that bring humanity together and the ways we amplify voices from all sectors of society.” - Jessica Chen
+My deepest inspirations are the connections that bring humanity together and the ways we amplify voices from all sectors of society.

 ARTIST BIOGRAPHY